Billy the Fish: Episode One

 The film begins with the narrator explaining that young Billy Thompson was determined to be a football player, despite being born half-man/half fish.
 One day at the local park, he plays a game of football and the players think he is great.
 Tommy Brown, the manager of Fulchester United offers Billy a contract to join the team.
 But nearby, Gus Parker, evil manager of Grimthorpe City is watching and tells his sidekick Wilf that Billy is too good.
-Wilf explains that Grimforth won't stand a chance against Fulchester on Saturday.
+Wilf explains that Grimforth will not stand a chance against Fulchester on Saturday.
 Gus Parker tells Wilf that they should arrange a "little holiday" for Billy.
 Later that week at Fulchester Stadium, the team coach Syd Preston has some bad news for Tommy Brown.
 He tells him Billy Thompson has been kidnapped and that Fulchester have little chance to play at the football match on Saturday.
 Meanwhile, Wilf and Evil Gus Parker are with Billy Thompson who has been tied to a football goal post.
 He tells Wilf that on Saturday, Billy will line up for Fulchester.
-He shows him a balloon of Billy which isn't the REAL Billy Thompson, but a lifesize replica of him.
-Saturday arrives and the crowd thinks Billy won't make it.
+He shows him a balloon of Billy which is not the REAL Billy Thompson, but a life size replica of him.
+Saturday arrives and the crowd thinks Billy will not make it.
 But suddenly, Billy's inflatable replica floats out of the tunnel.
 Tommy Brown comments that Billy must have escaped with only seconds to spare.
-Soon the game starts but Billy's replica doesn't do anything.
+Soon the game starts but Billy's replica does not do anything.
 The crowd discover that the Grimforth player scored.
 They think Billy is rubbish and boo him.
 Meanwhile, the real Billy is with evil Gus Parker and Wilf.
 He has hidden Billy in the middle of the Grimforth City goal post.
 Mr Ramano, a hypnotist hypnotises Billy and tells him he will play for Grimforth City.
 Meanwhile, after only 20 minutes, Fulchester are 11 goals down to Grimforth City.
 Thanks to Billy's replica, the game has had a disappointing start.
 This will be Billy's first and last game for Fulchester United.